-We love the Gloria Cold Shoulder Jumpsuit for this reason!
-Not only is she budget friendly at under $100, she’s so versatile she can be worn to brunch with the girls, date night with your significant other, to a work event and even to your friend’s wedding.
-Her cold shoulders and wide leg silhouette makes her a classic piece that can be worn every season.
+We love the Sara Jumpsuit for this reason!
+Not only is she budget friendly at under $90, she’s so versatile she can be worn to brunch with the girls, date night with your significant other, to a work event and even to your friend’s wedding.
+Her asymmetrical ruffle and wide leg silhouette makes her a classic piece that can be worn every season.
 And because she’s made with stretch crepe scuba material, she’s machine washable too!
-Check out our other essential styles that will last for years!

 Another way to incorporate fashion and style into financial self-care is by shopping the sale and clearance section!
 Saving money by shopping sale styles will give you the same positive feeling when you shop without the guilt of spending so much money!

 Did you know that you can save up to 65% off on workwear, daytime styles, and special occasion dresses and jumpsuits when you shop Connected Apparel’s sale section?
-You can get Gracie, our best selling sequin lace bodycon dress, for $66 (a $22% markdown from her original price of $85) and Bobbi, our customer favorite x-neck work dress, for $46 (a 42.3% markdown from her original price of $80).
-You can even get clearance dresses for as low as $29.99!
+You can even get clearance dresses and jumpsuits for as low as $29.99!
 What a steal!

 Emotional self-care starts with becoming aware of our emotions.
 It focuses on building awareness of the emotions that we feel and learning how to regulate and control them to a certain extent instead of letting them govern you.
 When you are able to recognize and identify the emotion you are feeling and come to an understanding of why you feel that way, you can then build strategies and extend your resources to work through them and return to a calmer, clearer and happier state.